Syllabus

 Late Work

 Late assignments will incur a penalty of 1 percentage point per day.
 Late work will not be accepted more than 7 days past the deadline.
+Please also note that there will be no makeups for missed quizzes.

 Students with exceptional circumstances may receive accommodations for late work under exceptional circumstances, and in consultation with the students’ academic advisor, when a verified medical excuse written by a qualified medical professional is provided.